You may be able to take your superannuation as a lump sum payment when you retire. This is usually tax-free from age 60.

 What you do with your lump sum after you withdraw it may affect your eligibility for the Age Pension.

-To find out how a lump sum could affect your entitlements, talk to a Department of Human Services Financial Information Service (FIS) officer.
+To find out how a lump sum could affect your entitlements, talk to a Services Australia Financial Information Service (FIS) officer.

 Financial and tax advice